dzomaya/NUTandRpi/README.md

 ### Operating System and UPS shutdown

 Often, you'll want to gracefully shutdown operating systems and shut down UPS output based on certain UPS events. `upsmon` and section 6.3 of the [NUT User's Manual](https://networkupstools.org/docs/user-manual.chunked/ar01s06.html#UPS_shutdown) is a good place to start.
-There is [a full PDF version of the manual here] (https://networkupstools.org/docs/user-manual.pdf).
+There is [a full PDF version of the manual here](https://networkupstools.org/docs/user-manual.pdf).

 Additionally, [YouTuber Techno Tim has a video that walks through setting up multiple UPSes, a NUT Server and clients (including the Windows WinClient), and system shutdown](https://www.youtube.com/watch?v=vyBP7wpN72c).